Creating Music with Ardour

 Ardour uses the JACK Audio Connection Kit for all audio and MIDI I/O, which means that recording audio/MIDI from other applications is fundamentally identical to recording audio/MIDI from audio/MIDI hardware.

 Sanity check: is this true anymore?
-Does Ardour's ALSA backend make this statment not exactly true?
+Does Ardour's ALSA backend make this statement not exactly true?

 Stage 3: Editing and Arranging